aha-app/aha-services/docs/tfs.md

-This integration allows you to push features and requirements from Aha! to Microsoft Visual Studio Team Services (VSTS) - previously called Visual Studio Online (VSTS).
+This integration allows you to push features and requirements from Aha! to Microsoft Visual Studio Team Services (VSTS) - previously called Visual Studio Online (VSO).

 This integration works with the online version of Visual Studio.
 If you run Team Foundation Server on-premise then use the separate _Team Foundation Server_ integration instead.